Skip to main content

 EverShop allows you to fetch data for your React components using the GraphQL query language.
 This document explains how to fetch data from the server using GraphQL.

-GraphQL Query In React Component
+GraphQL Query in React Components

 modules/catalog/pages/productView/GeneralInformation.jsx